mathworks/awesome-matlab-students/README.md

 <td> <b>What is MATLAB and Simulink?<b> <br>
 <img src="Images/mlsimulink.png" alt="mlsimulink" width="450" /></td>
 <td><ul>
-Why is MATLAB important and how is it used?
+Why is MATLAB important, and how is it used?
 <li><a href="https://www.youtube.com/watch?v=joilU9m-sNk">MATLAB Overview</a></li>
 <li><a href="https://www.mathworks.com/videos/getting-started-with-matlab-68985.html">Getting Started with MATLAB - 10 Minute Tutorial </a></li>
 <li><a href="https://www.youtube.com/watch?v=xkImXFzYDv4">MATLAB Basics: Back to School Edition </a></li>